xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 tools.
-This is the same as [switching a game to a beta branch][], except that instead of accessing the properties of the game, you would access the properties of a compatibility tool such as *Steam Linux Runtime - soldier* or *Proton 6.3*.
+This is the same as [switching a game to a beta branch][], except that instead of accessing the properties of the game, you would access the properties of a compatibility tool such as *Steam Linux Runtime 2.0 (soldier)* or *Proton 6.3*.

 ## Launching Steam games in a Steam Linux Runtime container